remarkjs/remark/doc/getting-started.md

 ## Command line

-**remark**’s CLI is a simple way to process Markdown files from the command line.
+**remark**’s CLI is a simple way to process markdown files from the command line.
 Its interface is provided by [**unified-args**][unified-args].

 Install [`remark-cli`][cli] and dependencies (in this case a [linting